WeirdMidas/SkySceneAddon/README.md

 - The lmk used for optimization is lmkd minfree and psi, where both are combined.
 If you have old lmk, or even simple lmk, they will not be optimized, showing no support for them

 ## FAQ

+### How is the module tested for each version?

+Simple, initially my device couldn't handle 6 apps for a long time.
+So in the Yuki-Chan version (the first one I'll release) I'll try to keep 6 apps active in memory for 30 minutes.
+And with each version of the module, I'll try to add +2 apps to last 30 minutes.
+And so on, I'll always try to keep my multitasking stable.

 ### 使用解答